webix-hub/docs/data/api/ui.uploader_filedialog.md

 @template:	api_method
 @descr:
+{{note
+Pay attention that the method isn't supported in IE8 and IE9.
+}}

 File upload **context** is an optional object with any properties that you would like to see within an uploaded item data.

-For instance, context can be used in an api/ui.uploader_onfileupload_event.md event:
+For instance, context can be used in the api/ui.uploader_onfileupload_event.md event:

 ~~~js
 webix.ui({